-[DAVIS: An air ride seat, and actually that would be a mattress there, and then this bunk folds down here and that's your double bunk.]
+[DAVIS: An air ride seat, and actually that would be a mattress there, and then this bunk folds down on top and that's your double bunk.]

 Thinking up the stereotypical trucker isn’t difficult: the big 18 wheeler, exhaust pipes coming up out of the top like horns breathing diesel.
 But from the time Davis first started, a lot has changed.

-DON EDWARDS: “You know, a lot of young men used to teach, it used to be your brother taught you or your dad.
+DON EDWARDS: “A lot of young men used to teach, it used to be you know your brother taught you or your dad.
 It was a generational thing, right?”

 This is Don Edwards.
 He does admissions here at the IITR Truck Driving School in Creswell.

-DON EDWARDS: “And that’s how you learned to drive truck back then.
-And I think we’ve lost that.”
+DON EDWARDS: “And that’s how you learned to drive truck back then.”

 IITR is dealing with an increasingly common problem in the truck driving world: a shortage of truck drivers.
 The American Trucking Associations say there are more than 50,000 seats that need filling.

-DON EDWARDS: “There’s not as many younger men and or women, but mostly men.
+DON EDWARDS: “There’s not as many, I'd say younger men and or women, but mostly men.
 They just don’t think of this as a viable career you know a career you can support your family on.”

 Edwards has worked here for 24 years.
 Back then the average class size could be around 7 to 9 students.
 Today it’s close to 3 or 6.